Track Club Driver Information and Terms & Conditions

 By accepting these Terms and Conditions you are acknowledging:

 The safety of your vehicle is your responsibility at all times.
-SCL reserve the right to refuse entry to any vehicle without refund, if any fault or feature is believed could compromise the safety of the vehicle its occupants and or other circuit users.
+Silverstone Circuits Ltd (SCL) reserve the right to refuse entry to any vehicle without refund, if any fault or feature is believed could compromise the safety of the vehicle its occupants and or other circuit users.

 SCL Track Days are organised to cater for a wide variety of vehicles mostly road going.
 There will, however, be the opportunity for competition vehicles and historic/classic vehicles to be driven on circuit.
 Radicals are only permitted on our track days as long as the driver is a non MSA race licence holder.
 It is important to note that circuit usage exerts greater pressure for longer periods on vehicles and their components in comparison to normal road use.
 This obviously highlights the need for particular attention to safety, and we recommend that drivers thoroughly inspect their vehicles prior to use on the circuit.